VadeSerg/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/cnmetzi/README.md

 ### Methodological Limitations
 - Limited EDA was done that would potentially show the need for more data cleansing or preparation
-- Assumed questions tagged as eng would basically be in English, each question has a unqiue id without error or duplicates due to time contrainst (this should be checked)
+- Assumed questions tagged as eng would basically be in English, each question has a unqiue id without error or duplicates due to time contrainst (this seems unlikely given the sample shown in the notebook)
 - Simplified by just looking at questions versus the question and answer both to see if the discussion was related to Finance
 - If we had some question data that was labeled as Financial or not that would be helpful to use with other modeling or checking how well the keyword approach picks up relevant questions

 ### Technical Challenges
-- Computational constraints
-- Translation accuracy issues
-- Other technical hurdles
+N/A

 ### Miscellaneous
 - When looking at common stems I noticed some words from other languages were still used in the english questions and should potentially be translated when doing other topic analysis, i.e. obuyambi (sometimes mispelled obuyabi), buyinza